rocjs/roc/README.md

 This project will look for two environment variables; `ROC_CONFIG` and `ROC_CONFIG_OBJECT`.
 If `ROC_CONFIG_OBJECT` is found those will be used **instead** of what has been appended during runtime elsewhere.

-If there is a conflict where both an environment variables is set and something is appended manually, there will a a clear warning given to the user.
+If there is a conflict where both an environment variable is set and something is appended manually, there will a a clear warning given to the user.

 Once imported to your project **the configuration and all its internal states** will persist throughout the process lifetime.